 CADCA’s primary activities include advocacy within the public policy realm, hosting conferences and other capacity-building events and trainings, youth leadership programs and technical assistance; aside from the development of print and electronic resources in key languages.

 Illicit drug use is a multi-dimensional public health challenge that demands comprehensive, coordinated solutions.
 CADCA’s approach connects sectors within communities, including youth, parents, educators, justice and law enforcement, civic leaders, businesses, religious groups, health professionals and other key stakeholders, to obtain resources and coordinate strategies that impact the whole community.

 Scientific studies indicate that the community coalition approach has proven to be a very effective strategy for addressing substance use and related problems.
 Coalitions connect sectors within their communities to collaborate and develop plans, policies and strategies to achieve reductions in substance use rates at the community level.

 CADCA offers training, technical assistance and other resources on the strategy of community coalitions to government institutions, non- governmental organizations and community groups in numerous countries affected by the cultivation, trafficking and use of illicit drugs.

-CADCA’s international trainings offer essential competencies and skills necessary to help create a culture of legality and bring about reductions – at the community level – in illicit drug use rates.
-CADCA’s International programs has helped create more than 200 coalitions in 23 countries on 5 continents since its initiation.
+CADCA’s international training offers essential competencies and skills necessary to help create a culture of legality and bring about reductions – at the community level – in illicit drug use rates.
+CADCA’s International programs have helped to create more than 300 coalitions in 28 countries on five continents since its inception in 2005.